gbv/jskos-php/CONTRIBUTING.md

     $ sudo apt-get install php5-curl

-For optional generation of code documentation and releases and you further need [doxygen](http://doxygen.org/).
-Please install as usual to your operating system, for instance on Ubuntu:

-    $ sudo apt-get install doxygen

 ### Run static tests

 The code is checked with [PHP Parallel Lint](https://github.com/JakubOnderka/PHP-Parallel-Lint) before unit testing.